Home | Bibliography | Site Search | Site Map

 If to exist is to be perceptible, then imperceptible = nonexistent.
 Does our question suggest that there may be another kind of existence (different also from the sense in which mathematics exists), a kind of existence about which we know nothing?

-What do we mean by the word 'ghost' -- a thing invisible to our senses, as intangible as a thought or idea?
+What do we mean by the word 'ghost' -- a thing invisible to our senses, a shadowy object, as intangible as a thought or idea?
 Or do we mean a non-physical object, of no mass, of zero dimensions, occupying no space?
 Isn't that either nonsense or another way of saying that the word 'ghost' is not the name of an object?
-Neither is the word 'soul' the name of an object of any kind.
 The combination of words 'Can a ghost see itself in a mirror?
 Does it cast an invisible shadow?' follows a false grammatical analogy to create nonsense.

 The imperceptible Ether.
 Concepts without percepts.